edinaftcteams/ftc-shared/UsefulFunctions/EncoderTicks.md

 Set up a test where you can compare counts with inches.
 There a LOTS of ways to do this (it's easier if you reset the encoders before each test, but it's not required.)

-You can:
+You can do one of the following:

 1. Manually rotate the wheel 10 times.
 Take the difference between the starting and ending encoder value.
-Divide the change in encoder value by (10 * D * PI).
+Divide the change in encoder value by:$$(10*D*Pi)$$

-or

 2. Change the program to drive for 10 seconds and then stop.
 Take the difference between the starting and ending encoder value.
 Divide by the distance traveled.

-or

 3. Reset the encoder and then drive to 10,000 encoder counts and stop.
 Divide 10,000 by the distance traveled.

 In all cases drive the motors slowly so you don't get slippage, and use a long time or distance to improve your accuracy.